 In 2009, when Luke first opened the garage, he had two materials: a box of clay and a stamp set.
-Passed down from Luke’s grandmother, this stamp set is more valuable to us than gold.
+Passed down from Luke’s grandmother, this stamp set (far left) is more valuable to us than gold.
 This specific font is the basis for all of our inspirational bracelets and our logo.
-Our team uses the letters to hand-stamp every custom product as well as the molds for the bracelet jigs.
+We use 3D printing technology to create several sizes of our stamp set font (near left) to accommodate as many customizations as possible!

 The fired bracelets, now in a “bisque” form, are washed in a brown underglaze.
 The team glazes them quickly so they turn the correct shade of brown.